function61/turbobob/README.md

 Look for the `turbobob.json` file in each of these repos.

-A few sample projects that shows how Turbo Bob is used for builds - most of them use multiple container images for builds ("buildkits"):
+A few sample projects that shows how Turbo Bob is used for builds - most of them use multiple container images ("buildkits") for builds:

 - This project itself
 - [function61/james](https://github.com/function61/james)